• Recipes

 Author: Lori Rasmussen, My Quiet Kitchen

-Get ready for some EPIC vegan seitan ribs!
+Get ready for some EPIC vegan ribs!
 They're saucy, succulent, and completely irresistible.
 From backyard cookouts to weekly meal prep, this is an easy vegan BBQ recipe you'll return to again and again.
+Make them with jackfruit and mushrooms OR without - they're amazing either way!

 Recipe adapted from Susan Voisin's recipe for Seitan Ribz.